 It is a tar-based spray method where black, tar-like substance is applied on the floor pans, wheel wells, and other exposed parts in the underbody of your car.
 This spray gets hardened eventually and offers a protective shield that can protect your car from moisture, salt, and other elements permanently.
 This works best for freshly bought vehicles.
 It is available in two types,

-These solvent free products are usually made of viscosity binding agents and additives.
-It adheres to the car as a soft film during application and then gets hardened, forming a waxy anti corrosive protection.
+These solvent-free products are usually made of viscosity binding agents and additives.
+It adheres to the car as a soft film during application and then gets hardened, forming waxy anti-corrosive protection.

 Dripless oil spray

 It is a very dense and wax-like substance and is applied to the entire body of the car.
 Similar to the tar-based undercoating, it hardens over time but is colorless.